2026/6/28 (Sun) 10:30~14:00 (開場 10:00)

 [ What You’ll Gain from This Workshop ]

-・New friends from other universities ・Connections with peers
+・New friends from other universities and connections with fellow students

 ・Rediscovering your own resources